-Most of us know about proper etiquette for celebrations such as weddings, birthdays and holiday dinners.
-Not as well-known are rules of etiquette for funerals, celebrations intended to comfort those grieving the loss of a loved one.
-Well-meaning friends and family members who don’t know the right things to say or do can unintentionally make the bereaved feel even worse.
+Life celebrations are intended to comfort those grieving the loss of a loved one.
+After experiencing a loss, many people feel lonely and isolated, and by simply offering a sympathetic word or a caring touch, you can remind the bereaved that you are there for them.
+Well-meaning friends and family members who do not know the right things to say or do can unintentionally add additional sorrow or stress to the people grieving.
 Here are some answers to questions we frequently receive about the right ways to provide comfort.

 What Should I Say?

 Sharing a fond memory of the person who passed away will help the grieving focus on happier times.
-Many people want to say as much as they can, but it’s best to keep it short and simple.
 Tried and true sentiments such as “My condolences to you and the entire family” or “My thoughts are with you all” are usually all you need.

 What Shouldn’t I Say?

 Well-meaning statements can seem insensitive.
 He’s in a better place” or “The pain will lessen in time,” can be hard to hear.
 Don’t ask how the person died or tell the bereaved you know how they feel — no one truly knows how they feel.
 Remember, there can be great comfort in a smile, or a silent moment together.